kiwanami/emacs-ctable/readme.md

 ## Basic Use

 The objects of ctable are designed by the MVC pattern.
-Programers can customizes ctable objects to use rich table views in the applications easily.
+Programmers can customizes ctable objects to use rich table views in the applications easily.

 First, one defines the column model and data model for the user application.
 The former model defines how the column should be display, the latter one does the contents to display.